 Permits – Skip Hire Permit Examples

 Permits are required if you want to place the skip on a public road or footpath.
-They are not required if you intend to place the skip on your private property.
+They are not necessary if you intend to position the skip on your private property.

-The permits can be purchased from your local council, they can be valid for between 1-4 weeks.
+You can purchase permits from your local council; they can be valid for between 1-4 weeks.
 The cost is variable but here are some examples: